Yosemite Hikes masthead (Pothole Dome)

 Getting There: From Yosemite Valley, take highway 120 ten miles (16.8 km) to the Crane Flat turnoff onto Tioga Road, then take Tioga Road 30 miles (48 km) east to the Olmsted Point parking lot.
 From Yosemite's east entrance at Tioga Pass, take the Tioga Road west 18 miles (29 km) to the lot.

 The Olmsted Bottleneck: If Tioga Road opens behind schedule next summer, blame Olmsted Point.
 The avalanche risk here makes this one of the most dangerous parts of the road to clear and usually one of the last areas to be passable.
-Look at the steep, treeless granite slopes looming over the north side of the road and imagine them covered with snow, and you'll realize why even the bears tiptoe through this area in the winter.
+In this NPS video of a snowplow crew at work clearing the Olmsted Point area, the surrounding mountains appear to already be bare (though the Tioga Road didn't open for another three weeks after the video was shot).

 Olmsted Point Photos